sampconrad/RetroCamera/README.md

 Generally streamlined ModernCamera to the essentials with a few extra goodies (also a fancy news panel at the main menu :D).
 Not considered compatible with controllers/gamepads at this time; will explore that in the future if able.
 If anything is missing you were fond of open to feedback!

 - **Camera Enhancements:**  Generally increased range of camera motion with specific first-person and third-person modes.
 Includes options for adjustable FOV, over-the-shoulder offsets, pitch/zoom locking, and aiming offsets.
 Supports forward aiming in action mode with optional crosshair visibility.
-- **Additional Features:** Toggle HUD visibility; toggle batform fog visibility (this also hides clouds and their shadows on the ground);
+- **Additional Features:** Toggle HUD visibility; toggle batform fog visibility (this also hides clouds and their shadows on the ground); Complete journal quests via keybind;
 - **Configuration:** Configuration for keybinds and options done at the in-game menu with rebinding support.
 Current keybinds: toggle mod functioning, toggle action mode, toggle HUD, and toggle batform fog.

 ## Credits